beyondstorage/specs/rfcs/86-add-create-link-operation.md

 The feature gates will be kept until next major release.

-- If user enabled `virtual_create_link`, service SHOULD run compatible mode: create link via native methods, but allow read link from old-style link object.
+- If user enabled `virtual_link`, service SHOULD run compatible mode: create link via native methods, but allow read link from old-style link object.
-- If user didn't enable `virtual_create_link`, service will run in native as other services.
+- If user didn't enable `virtual_link`, service will run in native as other services.

-Finally, those compatible code will be removed in next major release, and `virtual_create_link` feature will be removed.
+Finally, those compatible code will be removed in next major release, and `virtual_link` feature will be removed.

 ## Compatibility